MineLittlePony/minelittlepony.github.io/pages/installation.md

 ![Downloaded files]({{ '/assets/installation/step1.png' | relative_url }})

 ## Installing Fabric {#step2}
-Download the appropriate installer for your operating system: download the `.exe` installer if you are using Windows and `.jar` for other operating systems.
+Download the appropriate [installer](https://fabricmc.net/use/){:target="_blank"} for your operating system: download the `.exe` installer if you are using Windows and `.jar` for other operating systems.
 Open the installer and follow the instructions on screen
 ![Fabric installer]({{ '/assets/installation/step2.png' | relative_url }})

 ## Installing Mine Little Pony and HDSkins {#step3}